 How do interest rates work?

-Last month in the Inflation Monitor I displayed the yield curves of 12 developed nations.
-Five of these countries have negative interest rates somewhere on their bond yield curve.
+When the story came out, 5 of 12 countries had negative interest rates somewhere along the bond yield curve.
 That means that you would pay these countries to hold your money.
 While this may not make sense to a rational person, many European savers have concerns that are not typical.

 Let’s say that you have some money and want to earn a low-risk rate of interest on those funds.
 One option you have is to visit your local bank and deposit those funds into a CD and earn interest on those funds.
 If the rate of interest was 1% and you were depositing $100,000, then annually you would get $1,000 in interest payments from the bank.
 This is the type of arraignment you are probably accustomed to, based on your personal experience as well as historical references.
 While you might think this rate of interest is quite low (historically it is), you are also taking very little risk to earn that rate of return.

-Currently, many US banks are paying very little to no interest on deposits held there.
-This is primarily due to the ZIRP (Zero Interest Rate Policy) that the Federal Reserve has been pursuing for the past few years.
-The Federal Reserve has held the Fed Funds Rate at 0-0.25% since December 2008.
-This has kept CD rates low as well.
+Currently, many US banks are paying very little interest on deposits held there.
+This is primarily due to the Federal Reserve’s monetary policy that it has been pursuing since 2008.
+A few years ago the Fed started to raise interest rates to bring them back to historically normal levels.
+Recently, the Fed changed their tune again and yields have dropped significantly.
+This means CD rates have dropped as well.
 Here is a list of CD rates in Massachusetts.

 As you can see from this list, rates for 1, 2, 3, & 5 year CDs are quite low.
 So are you getting paid enough for the risk you are taking?